Kong/kongponents/docs/components/multiselect.md

 You may also specify:
 - a certain item is `selected` by default
 - a certain item is `disabled`
+- a certain item is readonly by using `isReadonly` property

 <ClientOnly>
   <KMultiselect :items="deepClone(defaultItemsWithDisabled)" />